 This review so far (As on Feb 28) has been read by about 40,000 readers!

-This review now has 2 parts; part 1 deals with reaching BNP, car parking and ticket details, facilities outside the park so on, while part 2 deals with what is inside the park and safari details with photography tips.
+Part 1 of this review deals with details on reaching BNP, car parking and ticket details, facilities outside the park and other basic details, while Part 2 deals with what is inside the park and safari details with photography tips.

-The cost of bus ticket for Vajra 365 is 70 rupees one side ( Not sure after the recent AC fare hike).
+The cost of bus ticket for Vajra 365 is 80 rupees one side.
 If you are planning to come back all the way to Bangalore city then DO NOT buy the ticket itself, instead ASK the conductor of the bus for a daily VAJRA pass.
-It cost 120 rupees ( As on Nov 18 ,2013), but the advantage is that you can use that pass to travel for the day in any bus including non-AC buses (except AC Vajra to airport a.k.a Vayu Vajra) So if you are planning to go anywhere else the same day other than BNP, you don’t need to pay the bus fare!
-Even if you are going straight back to main bus stand you save 10 rupees!
+It cost 140 rupees ( As on Oct 27, 2014), but the advantage is that you can use that pass to travel for the day in any bus including non-AC buses (except AC Vajra to airport a.k.a Vayu Vajra and Hop ON Hop OFF service ) So if you are planning to go anywhere else the same day other than BNP, you don’t need to pay the bus fare!
+Even if you are going straight back to main bus stand you save 20 rupees!
 BNP is the LAST stop for the 365 bus.
-Many people will get down at the penultimate stop, hence don’t get confused and follow them, the bus will take you all the way to the BNP.
+Many people will get down at the penultimate stop, which is Bannerghatta Junction, hence don’t get confused and follow them, the bus will take you all the way to the BNP.

 For people coming by private car, taxi, bikes so on…